biomejs/biome/GOVERNANCE.md

   - Implementation of the task is (currently) technically infeasible.
   - The suggested pledge is deemed inappropriate for the amount of work involved.
 - The person making the pledge acknowledges their pledge does not come with a guarantee of work done.
+- A task is only completed when a Biome maintainer merges the pull request that closes the task.
+The person trying to complete the task is responsible for addressing review comments to make sure the work meets the quality standards of the Biome project.
 - There is a 6 month expiration on pledges, as managed by Polar.sh.
 - Terms and conditions of Polar.sh apply to all pledges.
   - For the FAQ, please see: https://docs.polar.sh/maintainers/faq/